lord-re/lord.re/content/posts/190-scripter-une-session-tmux/index.en.md

 ## Scripting it one step at a time
 All we need to do is writing every tmux command needed to do this in a script and it should work.

-So let's write */usr/local/bin/blog*, and don't forget to make it executable with <samp>chmod +x /usr/local/bin/blog</samp>.
+So let's write */usr/local/bin/blog*, and don't forget to make it executable with <kbd>chmod +x /usr/local/bin/blog</kbd>.
 Let's go !